Fumeng-Yang/scheduling-ducks/scheduling-1-on-1.md

     ##  duck1  duck2  duck3  duck4  duck5  duck6  duck7  duck8  duck9 duck10
     ##      5      6      6      8      3      4      4      6      3      6

-how many possible arranges for each duck?
+how many possible arrangements for each duck?

 If any duck is zero… you may want to talk to the student…